G1ukb/Sandbox_v2/AWS/education/AWS_Certified_Developer/SNS-SQL.md

         </big></big></b>
     </summary>

-В зависимости от типа передачи сообщения, цена выстраивается от кол-ва сообщений и типа выбранной обработки (Standard \\ FIFO) как пример
+Depending on the type of message transmission, the price is based on the number of messages and type of selected processing (Standard \\ FIFO) as an example
 From 1 Million to 100 Billion Requests/Month (ST)$0.40 (FIFO)$0.50

 </details>
 <br>